 If you’re looking for a unique and fun idea for decorating your Easter eggs these fuzzy chicks Easter eggs are perfect!
 Unique and funky, these little chicks will be a wonderful display in the Easter basket.

 *this post contains affiliate links*

 Whether you celebrate Easter for religious reasons or not I’m sure we can all agree on one thing, decorating Easter eggs is awesome!
-It was one of my favorite things to do (I was always looking forward to it) and I still enjoy doing it as an adult, even thinking about making them to last, so that my collection of Easter eggs would grow each year, was thinking of switching to wooden eggs for that purpose.
+It was one of my favorite things to do (I was always looking forward to it) and I still enjoy doing it as an adult, even thinking about making them to last, so that my collection of Easter eggs would grow each year, was thinking of switching to wooden eggs for that purpose, amongst other reasons.